apache/openoffice-org/templates/README.md

    The CSS file that is used for these pages is `/css/ooo.css`

 1. `brand.gsp`
-   This template is used to generate the top / branding portion of each page included with SSI.
+   This template is used to generate the top / branding portion of each page, and is included with SSI.
    These files are used to provide translated versions of the brand. brand.md files cause the creation of these html SSIs using metadata to be filled into the template.